 ― Pope Francis, The Joy of the Gospel: Evangelii Gaudium

-The RCIA program is a year-long program of preparation, mid-Sept through Pentecost (50 days after Easter).
-Sessions focusing on Scripture, teachings of the Church, prayer, and fostering a personal relationship with Christ through the community of the Church.
-The culmination of the journey is the reception of the Sacraments at the Easter Vigil Mass.
+The RCIA process includes a program of preparation, mid-September through Pentecost (50 days after Easter).
+Sessions focus on Scripture, teachings of the Church, prayer, and fostering a personal relationship with Christ through the community of the Church.
+The highlight of the journey is the reception of the Sacraments at the Easter Vigil Mass.

 RCIA is for:

 - An adult who has never been Baptized (Catechumen) who desires to become Catholic.

 - The Catechumen is prepared to receive the Sacraments of Baptism, Confirmation, and Eucharist, thus becoming fully initiated as a member of the Catholic Church.